VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 exercise, the team made a number of changes to the system to optimize its performance.

+The team created the performance test environment in Windows Azure, running the test controller and test agents in Windows Azure VM role instances.
+This enabled us to test how the Contoso Conference Management System performed under different loads by using the test agents to simulate different numbers of virtual users.

 > **GaryPersona:** Although in this journey the team did their
 > performance testing and optimization work at the end of the project,
 > it typically makes sense to do this work as you go, addressing